vespa-engine/sample-apps/examples/lucene-linguistics/going-crazy/README.md

 ## Context

-The goals are:
+The goals of this application package are:
 - set up OpenNLP tokenizers;
 - set up Lemmagen token filters with sample resource files;
 - construct an analyzer entirely in Java code and register it as a component;
-- set up synonym graph token filters;

 ## Analysis components